gagle/node-deferred-queue/README.md

 A deferred queue enqueues tasks synchronously and executes them asynchronously.

 Have you seen the [Redis driver](https://github.com/mranney/node_redis) and the [Express middleware](https://github.com/visionmedia/express)?
 This is how a deferred queue works.
+It's a very simplified version of [promises](https://github.com/kriskowal/q).

 Say you want to execute some asynchronous tasks in the following order: A, B, C. You can do: